 - Anti-spasmodic: use in a tea to reduce coughing, or try it topically to treat muscle spasms.

-- Animal studies have shown that it reduces yeast infections when used topically over the infected area.
+- Yeast infections: Animal studies have shown that it reduces yeast infections when used topically over the infected area.
 However, it can also irritate mucus membranes or promote dermatitis, so apply with care.
 You can purchase it as an oil or salve and apply several times daily.
 Clove oil is not recommended for internal use for yeast infections.

-- Traditional herbalism includes clove oil as pain reducer for teething babies.
+- Teething babies: Traditional herbalism includes clove oil as pain reducer for teething babies.
 Hippiedippiebebe.com shares that you can mix one drop of clove oil with 1-2 Tbsp carrier oil, such as olive or almond, and massage into baby gums.
 People with sensitive teeth can try making a clove compress or by anointing teeth with the clove-carrier oil mixture.
 However, use caution, as this could also burn baby or cause allergic reactions.
 For baby, it’s probably best to stick to commercial remedies containing clove oil that have been tested.

 - To evaluate its freshness, squeeze the clove with fingers; it will release oils when fresh.
 Alternatively, drop a few cloves into water.
 Good ones will float vertically, while older cloves will sink or float on their sides.